2-time All-Star right-hander Jordan Zimmermann retires - WTMJ

 AP Sports Writer

-MILWAUKEE (AP) — Milwaukee Brewers pitcher Jordan Zimmermann retired Tuesday in his 13th season in the majors, ending a career in which he threw the first no-hitter in Washington Nationals’ history and earned two All-Star selections.
+MILWAUKEE (AP) — Milwaukee Brewers pitcher Jordan Zimmermann retired Tuesday two appearances into his 13th season in the major leagues, ending a career in which the two-time All-Star pitched the Washington Nationals’ first no-hitter.

 The 34-year-old right-hander from Auburndale, Wisconsin, made two relief appearances for his home-state team this season and had a 0-0 record with a 7.94 ERA.

-After signing a minor league deal with the Brewers this year and failing to make the team’s initial major league roster, Zimmermann decided at the end of April to retire.
-He changed his mind a couple of hours later when the Brewers called to promote him to the big leagues after a flurry of injuries hit their pitching staff.
+After signing a minor league deal with the Brewers in February and failing to make the team’s initial major league roster, Zimmermann reported to the team’s alternate site in Appleton but decided at the end of April to retire.
+He changed his mind when the Brewers promote him to the big leagues on April 29 after multiple pitchers had gone on the injured list.
+That triggered a one-year contract with a $1 million salary while in the major leagues.

+“It was pretty crazy how it happened,” Zimmermann said.
+“I was basically retired for a couple hours when they gave me a call and say they needed some help so I came down, gave them a few innings and tried to bridge the gap because they had a lot of IL guys.
+I knew I wouldn’t be there long, but I wanted to be able to help them out and have those other guys get healthy.
+At this point, there’s a lot of them getting healthier and ready to come back.”

 Zimmermann’s greatest success came with Washington, where his rise coincided with the Nationals’ emergence from perennial last-place team to regular playoff participant.